WroclawUniversityOfScienceAndTechnology/pwrforge/README.md

       - ..:/workspace
       - /dev:/dev
-      - ~/.local/lib/python3.10/site-packages/pwrforge:/usr/local/lib/python3.8/dist-packages/pwrforge
+      - ~/.local/lib/python3.12/site-packages/pwrforge:/usr/local/lib/python3.12/dist-packages/pwrforge

-Where ```~/.local/lib/python3.10/site-packages/pwrforge``` is a path to pwrforge on your local machine.
+Where ```~/.local/lib/python3.12/site-packages/pwrforge``` is a path to pwrforge on your local machine.
 It the following path is not working, find installation dir using ```pip show pwrforge```.

 To keep this setup between ```pwrforge update``` commands, in pwrforge.toml file update also ```update-exclude``` as in following example:

     update-exclude = [".devcontainer/docker-compose.yaml"]

+pip install --upgrade build
+python -m build --wheel

 # Known Issues